jordalgo/estream/api/estream.md

 # error

 Pushes an error event down the estream.
-The estream param is bound automatically when creating a new estream.
+The estream param is bound automatically when creating a new estream and is the second parameter passed to the function you pass to createEstream.

 **Parameters**